STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 Transportation personnel work under the direction of the Transportation Director and are considered essential.

-The school lunch manager managers the school lunch program serving from 500 to 2,000 meals daily, including type A and ala carte meals, to children and adults; does related work as required.
+The school lunch manager manages the school lunch program serving from 500 to 2,000 meals daily, including type A and ala carte meals, to children and adults; does related work as required.

 To fulfill the obligations of the title, the school lunch manager must be considered essential to provide meals to students for both in-person and remote dining.